 The UCC's Response

-UCC Disaster Ministries has contributed an initial $17,000 to begin the response to the needs of families and communities in impacted areas.
+UCC Disaster Ministries has contributed an initial $18,000 to begin the response to the needs of families and communities in impacted areas.
 Funds are to support food pantries and meals programs, along with temporary housing, gift cards, transportation and other assistance.
+In addition, water filters valued at nearly $5,000 were contributed to Oklahoma flood relief.

 Prayers for this disaster are encouraged.
 Share yours at email@example.com.